WELCOME TO

 Vets follow races as they happen and must be able to attend to any horse within 60 seconds.

-A minimum of four vets are required to be on hand at a racecourse for every race meeting that takes place in Britain each year.
-Many more will attend the larger fixtures.
+A minimum of three vets are required to be on hand at a racecourse for every flat race meeting that takes place in Britain each year.
+This rises to four for a jumps race meeting, and many more will attend the larger fixtures.

 Stables and tracks must adhere to high standards, with regular inspections to ensure compliance.